Explore UCD

 • Students must not have any holds on their account to be eligible to be awarded their degree.
 Holds may be caused by outstanding fees or a qualification check hold.

 • Check for holds by logging into SISWeb and going to the Registration, Fees and Assessment tab.
 If you have any holds, you will see a menu item called Active Holds on Your Account.
-Click on it for details.
+You will find the details of your hold there.

 • Students must be degree complete to confer.
 This means that a student must have completed all university, programme and subject requirements associated with their degree.
 If you have any queries regarding your programme or subject requirements please contact your College/School Office.